network-science-lab/infmax-mds-ltm-mln/README.md

-# Inf.
-Max. with Minimal Dominating Set under LTM for Multilayer Networks
+# Appl. of the Minimal Dominating Set for Influence Max. in Multilayer Networks

-A repository to check efficiency of MDS-based seed selection methods in influence maximisation problem under Multilayer Linear Threshold Model.
+A repository with a source code for the paper: <>

-* Authors: Michał Czuba(¶†), Mingshan Jia(†), Kaska Gabrys-Musial(†), Piotr Bródka(¶†)
+* Authors: Michał Czuba(¶†), Mingshan Jia(†), Piotr Bródka(¶†), Katarzyna Musial(†)
 * Affiliation:
         (¶) WUST, Wrocław, Lower Silesia, Poland
         (†) UTS, Sydney, NSW, Australia